Contact Us Today (424) 372-3112

 • Illegal search and seizure.

-To be convicted on a codeine charge, the prosecutor must prove all the elements of the crime beyond any reasonable doubt.
+To secure a favorable outcome in a codeine charge, it's essential to challenge the prosecutor's case at every turn.
+Remember, the burden of proof is on the prosecutor to establish all the elements of the crime beyond any reasonable doubt.

 Drug Crime Defense Lawyer In California